 These shifts indicate the liver is processing efficiently and the body’s overall toxic burden is decreasing.

-Elevated liver enzymes on bloodwork don’t always mean disease — they often signal the liver is working hard and needs support.
-This is where functional support comes in, before damage occurs.
-Supporting liver function proactively helps maintain long-term health rather than waiting for dysfunction to show up in lab work.
+Elevated liver enzymes on bloodwork do not always indicate disease.
+They often signal that the liver is working hard and may need additional support.
+This is where functional support becomes important, ideally before damage occurs.
+Proactively supporting liver function helps maintain long-term health rather than waiting for dysfunction to appear in lab work.

-When the liver is overwhelmed, it can’t regulate immune proteins and inflammatory signals effectively.
-The liver produces critical immune factors, regulates cytokine balance, and filters immune complexes.
-An overburdened liver often leads to dysregulated immune responses — which is why immune overreaction frequently follows gut and liver dysfunction.
+When the liver is overwhelmed, it cannot effectively regulate immune proteins and inflammatory signals.
+At Cavachon by Design, we’ve seen how this impacts overall health, as the liver produces critical immune factors, helps maintain cytokine balance, and filters immune complexes from circulation.
+An overburdened liver often leads to dysregulated immune responses, which is why immune overreactions frequently follow gut and liver dysfunction in dogs.